Uterine Fibroid Embolization

 What is uterine fibroid embolization?

-uterine fibroids in the wall of the uterus.
-It does not use major surgery, so you
+fibroids in the wall of the uterus.
+It does not use major surgery, so you may recover

 Uterine fibroid embolization shrinks fibroids by blocking off their blood supply.

-The doctor injects very small particles like sand into the arteries that supply the
+The doctor injects very small particles (about the size of sand grains) into the arteries

-fibroids.
+that supply the fibroids.
 The particles stick to the vessel wall.
-This causes a clot to develop that
+This causes a clot

-blocks off the blood supply.
-Once the blood supply is gone, the fibroids shrink.
-Your
+to develop that blocks off the blood supply.
+Once the blood supply is gone, the fibroids